ueberdosis/tiptap/docs/src/docPages/guide/node-views.md

 That’s how the [`TaskItem`](/api/nodes/task-item) node works.

 ### Non-editable text
 Nodes can also have text, which is not edtiable.
-The caret can’t jump into those, but you don’t want that anyway.
+The cursor can’t jump into those, but you don’t want that anyway.

 Those just get a `contenteditable="false"` from tiptap by default.